carpentries/carpentries.org/content/support/membership/_index.md

 ### Transform Partnership

-Intended for organisations pursuing truly institution-wide change, a Transform Partnership enables accelerated large-scale capacity growth and sustained, organisation-wide impact.
+Intended for organisations pursuing even broader institution-wide change, a Transform Partnership enables accelerated large-scale capacity growth and sustained, organisation-wide impact.
 Transform level Partners can certify up to sixteen individuals as Carpentries Lesson Developers or Instructors, providing the person-power for extensive curriculum development and instructional efforts.
 Alternatively, Transform Partners can standardise onboarding of cohorts of new educators (e.g. graduate teaching assistants) through our one-day Learner-Centered Teaching program.